 - 1/8 teaspoon salt

-- 7 tablespoons (98 grams) coconut oil, melted and cooled slightly1
+- 7 tablespoons (98 grams) coconut oil 1 or 1/2 cup (113 grams) butter if you can have dairy, melted and cooled slightly

 - 1 large egg, room temperature